A Delicious Guide to Bengali Wedding Menu [2026]

 5. Phuchka

-It is a street food which is also known as golgappa or water balls.
-They are made with small puris filled with mashed potatoes and spicy water.
+It is a street food which is also referred to as golgappa or water balls.
+They consist of small puris filled with mashed potatoes and spicy water.

 Phuchka